mattermost/mattermost-load-test-ng/docs/deployer_config.md

 The contents of this bucket will be copied to the bucket created in the deployment, using `aws s3 cp`.
 This command is ran locally, so having the AWS CLI installed is required.
 If no bucket is created in the deployment (see [`AppInstanceCount`](#AppInstanceCount) for more information), this value is ignored.
 If a bucket is created in the deployment but this value is empty, the created bucket will not be pre-populated with any data.

+## S3BucketDumpURI

+*string*

+An optional URI to a MM server database dump file to be loaded before running the load-test.
+The file is expected to be gzip compressed.
+This can also point to a local file if prefixed with "file://".
+In such case, the dump file will be uploaded to the app servers.

+## PermalinkIPsToReplace

+*string*

+An optional list of IPs present in the posts from the DB dump that contain permalinks to other posts.
+These IPs are replaced, when ingesting the dump into the database, in every post that uses them with the public IP of the first app instance, so that the permalinks are valid in the new deployment.